-When I started my weight loss surgery career in 2002, I recognized that patient outcomes were highly variable between different surgeons.
+When I started my bariatric surgery career in 2002, I recognized that patient outcomes were highly variable between different surgeons.
 As a patient, the #1 thing I would value in a surgeon would be the surgeon’s record of actual patient outcomes, so I decided that achieving excellent patient outcomes would be my #1 goal as a surgeon.

 My strategy for achieving excellent outcomes was (and is) as follows: 1) be accountable by closely tracking my own patient outcomes, and 2) do what it takes to achieve excellent outcomes statistics.

 Fast forward 16 years, and I now have data on >3000 weight loss operations.
 How have I performed?
-I am proud to report that for the outcome parameters that matter most (e.g. gastric sleeve weight loss, gastric sleeve serious complication rate, gastric sleeve leak rate), my statistics beat the published averages, often my a wide margin.*
+I am proud to report that for the outcome parameters that matter most (e.g. weight loss results, rate of serious complications), my statistics are better than the industry averages.*